West of England Sport Trust (Wesport)

 Overview

-Wesport operates primarily through partnerships, managing and distributing grant programs funded by government bodies, Sport England, NHS, and police services.
-With an annual income of approximately £1.36 million (primarily from government grants totaling £1.16 million), the organization employs 17 staff members and works with 9 trustees and 6 volunteers.
-Wesport administers multiple grant programs targeting community groups, local clubs, and grassroots organizations delivering physical activity opportunities that boost health and wellbeing, with particular focus on addressing health inequalities and supporting young people at risk.
+Wesport operates primarily through partnerships, managing and distributing grant programmes funded by government bodies, Sport England, NHS, and police services.
+The organisation is primarily funded through government grants and administers multiple grant programmes targeting community groups, local clubs, and grassroots organisations delivering physical activity opportunities that boost health and wellbeing, with particular focus on addressing health inequalities and supporting young people at risk.

 Funding Priorities